 Braeburn apples generally cost about $2 per pound at the grocery store.
 Every single apple, therefore, costs about a dollar.
 Prices are generally best right after harvest season (in October and in May).

 Wondering why there are no Braeburn apples at your local grocery store?
-If you can’t find Braeburn apples locally, it may simply be that their offspring varieties have taken their place on the shelves.
-Choose a modern offspring variety like Jazz Apples, Envy Apples, or Kanzi Apples as a substitute for old-fashioned Braeburn Apples.
+If you canโt find Braeburn apples locally, it may simply be that their offspring varieties have taken their place on the shelves.
+Choose a modern offspring variety like Jazz, Envy, or Kanzi as a substitute for old-fashioned Braeburn apples.

 How to grow Braeburn apples

-Braeburn Apple trees grow best in warm climates that don’t get too cold or too hot, or USDA Zones 5-8.
-Requiring about 700 chilling hours over winter, this tree isn’t the most heat-tolerant, but it certainly is among the types with lower requirements for winter chill hours.
+Braeburn trees grow best in warm climates that donโt get too cold or too hot.
+This tends to be USDA Zones 5-8.
+Requiring about 700 chilling hours over winter, this tree isnโt the most heat-tolerant, but it certainly is among the types with lower requirements for winter chill hours.

-While Braeburn Apple trees are somewhat self-fertile, it is very helpful to plant a second, different tree nearby to help with pollination of the apple blossoms to set fruit.
-Good pollinator partner varieties for Braeburn include Gala and Fuji trees.
+While Braeburn trees are somewhat self-fertile, it is very helpful to plant a second, different tree nearby to help with pollination of the apple blossoms to set fruit.
+Good pollinator partner varieties for Braeburn include Gala and Fuji, Granny Smith, and Enterprise trees.

 Long-term apple storage